papermerge/documentation/source/Installation/settings.rst

 context: ``worker``

 Whether to allow users to receive in their inbox folder emails containing their own secret.
+This capability of assigning attached documents to correct user's inbox is called *email routing* and is described at length in :ref:`email_routing`.

 ``IMPORT_MAIL_DELETE``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~